Sydney Metro West: Project description

-Hunter Street will be the line's only CBD station, interchanging with other Sydney Metro and Sydney Trains services via pedestrian connections to Wynyard and Martin Place railway stations.
+Hunter Street will be the only CBD station on the line, interchanging with other Sydney Metro and Sydney Trains services via pedestrian connections to Wynyard and Martin Place railway stations.
 The line will run via twin tunnels for its entire length.
-Like other Sydney Metro lines, Metro West will be fully automated and run similar rollingstock to the Sydney Metro North West Line, with a stabling and maintenance facility to be built at Clyde.
+Like other Sydney Metro lines, Metro West will be fully automated using similar rolling stock to the Metro North West & Bankstown Line, with a stabling and maintenance facility to be built at Clyde.
 Major commercial and residential developments are planned around several stations, including a new town centre at Sydney Olympic Park.

-Construction began in 2020 with the line planned to open in 2030.
-The total cost of the project has not been released by the government, with 2021 reports in the Sydney Morning Herald suggesting a total price tag of $27 billion and a delayed opening date of 2033.
+Early construction began in 2020 and tunnelling commenced in 2023.
+Construction for Metro stations, their precincts and additional rail infrastructure is planned to commence from 2025.
+The line is planned to open in 2032, however the total cost of the project has not been released by the government, with 2021 reports in the Sydney Morning Herald suggesting a total price tag of $27 billion and a delayed opening date of 2033.

 The project's western end serves a similar area to the Parramatta Light Rail, whose stage 1 alignment runs between Westmead and Carlingford.
 Stage 2 of the light rail project was initially deferred, then redesigned and truncated from Strathfield to Sydney Olympic Park via the suburbs to the north of the Parramatta River.